 Check out my published ideas on TradingView and follow me for stock market and stock analysis ideas and commentary.Connect with me on TradingView it's free

 Both StockCharts and TradingView offer broad, powerful features for chart analysis.
-TradingView has 160 different indicators, and StockCharts offers 66 chart indicators.
-TradingView offers 12 stock chart types, including unique specialty charts such as LineBreak, Kagi, Heikin Ashi, Point & Figure, and Renko.
+TradingView has 160 different indicators, and StockCharts offers only 66.
+TradingView offers 12 stock chart types, including unique specialty charts like LineBreak, Kagi, Heikin Ashi, Point & Figure, and Renko.

-StockCharts also has 12 chart types, including Candlesticks Heiken Ashi and the unique Elder Impulse system.
+StockCharts has 12 chart types, including Candlesticks Heiken Ashi and the unique Elder Impulse system.

 TradingView has 65 drawing chart annotation tools, including capabilities unavailable on other platforms like extensive Gann & Fibonacci tools and hundreds of icons for your charts, notes, and ideas.
 StockCharts offers 32 different chart annotation tools.

-StockCharts recently released the advanced charting platform (ACP), which is a vast improvement over the outdated charts of the past; still, ACP is not a flexible and powerful TradingView’s charting.
+StockCharts recently released the advanced charting platform (ACP), a vast improvement over the outdated charts of the past; still, ACP is not as flexible and powerful as TradingView’s charting.